r-scheele/fastapi-mongodb-starter-template/README.md

 # FastAPI and MongoDB project template

-A simple starter for building RESTful APIs with FastAPI and MongoDB.
+A simple starter template for building robust RESTful APIs with FastAPI and MongoDB.

 ## Features